Nier: Automata: Gameplay

 At certain points, the gameplay changes to reflect different video game genres, such as shoot 'em up and text adventure segments; many of these are indicated by a shift from the normal third-person perspective to a top-down or side-scrolling view.
 Some areas also include platforming elements, requiring the player to jump between platforms or over obstacles.
 Automata has 26 different endings; five main endings lettered A to E, and 21 additional endings lettered F through Z. These additional endings, which act as game over events, are triggered by performing certain actions, failing to progress the narrative, or losing certain battles.
+There are four difficulties available to the player which can be changed at any time, with "Easy" giving access to chips which automate functions such as attacking, dodging and pod fire.

 Synopsis

 Setting and characters

 Nier: Automata, which shares the post-apocalyptic setting of Nier, takes place thousands of years after the original game's events.
 The Nier fictional universe exists in an alternative timeline within the Drakengard series.
 While carrying over the Drakengard tradition of a dark atmosphere and branching storylines, there is no direct narrative connection between Nier: Automata and the rest of the series.
-The story is set in 11945 AD, and revolves around a proxy war between the human-made androids and an invading army of Machines from another world.
-Though they lack emotions and true names, each android has a distinct personality.
+The story is set in 11945 AD, and revolves around a proxy war between the human-made androids and an invading army of alien-made Machines.
+Though they are prohibited from having emotions and lack true names, each android has a distinct personality.
 The "YoRHa" android forces are commanded from the Bunker, a reconnaissance base that orbits Earth.
-Fending off the Machines, the YoRHA forces fight alongside pre-YoRHa Earth androids known as the Resistance.
+Fending off the Machines, the YoRHa forces fight alongside pre-YoRHa Earth androids known as the Resistance.

 The game's initial protagonist is 2B (short for "YoRHa No. 2 Type B"), a YoRHa combat android whose main traits are her calm and composure.
 2B is accompanied by 9S (short for YoRHa No.9 Type S), a male "scanner" reconnaissance android who displays more emotion than other YoRHa units.
 The game later introduces another player character named A2, an obsolete attack android who often acts alone.
 The androids are supported by Pod 042 and Pod 153, floating, box-like robots that act as ranged weapons.
 The game's primary antagonists are Adam and Eve, twin controllers of the Machine Network; and the Red Girls, a construct within the Machine Network.
 Other characters include the Commander, YoRHa's top officer; the resistance leader Anemone; Pascal, a machine who dislikes conflict and wishes for peace; Devola and Popola, early androids who suffer discrimination from the actions of their model series; and the original Nier character Emil, who has lost his memories in the intervening years after the original game.